 - Access to documents

 A copy of the employment code, with any amendments, is given to union officers.
-Copies of unrestricted Council papers and non-confidential documents given to management by Human Resources Group will be made available to the JNCC TUS.
+Copies of unrestricted Council papers and non-confidential documents given to management by People and Development Group will be made available to the JNCC TUS.

 - Establishments give the names of starters, leavers and transferees to the TUS